HermesBoots/holberton-system_engineering-devops/0x00-shell_basics/README.md

 ## Bye Byte Holberton
 Deleting a directory at a fixed path.
 This could use `rmdir` or `rm`, depending on whether we can assume the directory is empty.
 I'm guessing `rmdir`.

+## Back to the Future
+Changing the working directory to a previous one using an unusual option accepted by `cd`.